pcmorenov/Disaster-Response-Pipelines/README.md

 ## Project Motivation <a name="motivation"></a>

 In this project, it was carried out based on data from Figure Eight.
-The main objective is build a model for an API that classifies disaster real messages.
+The main objective is build a model for an API that classifies disaster real messages, it was a machine learning